valiktor/valiktor/README.md

 ### Validating RESTful APIs

 Implementing validation on REST APIs is not always so easy, so developers end up not doing it right.
-But the fact is that validations are extremely important to maintaining the integrity and consistency of the API, as well as maintaining the responses clear by helping the client to identify and fix the issues.
+But the fact is that validations are extremely important to maintaining the integrity and consistency of the API, as well as maintaining the responses clear by helping the client identifying and fixing the issues.

 #### Spring support

-Valiktor provides integration with Spring WebMvc and Spring WebFlux (reactive approach) to make this work easier.
+Valiktor provides integration with Spring WebMvc and Spring WebFlux (reactive approach) to make validating easier.
 The module `valiktor-spring` has four exception handlers:

 Spring WebMvc: